Back to Blog🇮🇹 Leggi in Italiano

 How it compares

-ToolAI-queryable?Decision trackingSelf-hostMCP-nativePricing
+ToolAI-queryable?Decision trackingMCP-nativeTier

-Cursor TeamsYes (in Cursor)Rules + MemoriesNoPartialPaid seats
+Cursor TeamsYes (in Cursor)Rules + MemoriesPartialPaid seats

-Sourcegraph Cody EnterpriseYes (code)NoYesNo (proprietary)$59/u/mo
+Sourcegraph Cody EnterpriseYes (code)NoNo (proprietary)$59/u/mo

-GitHub Copilot EnterpriseCode-search contextNoNoNo$39/u/mo
+GitHub Copilot EnterpriseCode-search contextNoNo$39/u/mo

-Slack-MCP (community)Chat onlyNoYesYesFree
+Slack-MCP (community)Chat onlyNoYesFree, no decisions

 Where to go next